Do your gums bleed whenever you brush or floss? That usually means you're not taking proper care of your teeth and gums.

 You can reverse gingivitis if you catch it and take action early.
 But left untreated, gingivitis can progress to a more severe form of gum disease: periodontal disease.

-Periodontal disease infects your gums, jawbone, and the supportive tissue that helps anchor your teeth.
+The periodontal disease infects your gums, jawbone, and the supportive tissue that helps anchor your teeth.

 Your gums bleed more easily if you have periodontal disease.
 Your teeth also look longer because your gum tissue pulls down and away from your tooth.
 Receding gum lines can make your teeth lose, and eventually, they can fall out.